-In summary: (i) NHS funding is mainly centralized at the national level, while the responsibility for health care provision is delegated to regional governments.
-In addition, (ii) although the NHS sets national basic standards, there is considerable regional variability in the distribution and coordination of resources across regions, arguably resulting in differences in the quality of health care.
-Jappelli et al. (2007) provide evidences for these differences.
+Another important characteristics of the NHS is the following.
+Although the NHS sets national basic standards for the provision of health services, there is considerable regional variability in the distribution and coordination of resources across regions, arguably resulting in differences in the quality of health care.
+Jappelli, Pistaferri, and Weber (2007) provide evidences for these differences.
 For example, they show that crucial indicators for the quality of health care - such as the proportion of mammographies and pap smear tests in the absence of symptoms or the citizens' assessments on the quality of public health care - vary across Italian regions and provinces.
 They also show that these indicators are positively correlated with the number of doctors per 1000 inhabitants, and the number of hospitals and of hospital beds, while they are negative correlated with the length of waiting lists for specific treatments.